awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 ### Release

-An operation releases processed bytes when those bytes are outputted by the operation.
+An operation releases bytes when those bytes are outputted by the operation.

-If bytes are processed by an operation, that does not imply that the operation is allowed to release those bytes.
+If bytes are processed by an operation, that does not imply that the operation is allowed to release any result of that processing.
-The decrypt and encrypt operations specify when processed bytes MAY be released, when they SHOULD be released, and when they MUST NOT be released.
+The decrypt and encrypt operations specify when output bytes MAY be released, when they SHOULD be released, and when they MUST NOT be released.